pingcap/docs-cn/ticdc/ticdc-overview.md

     - Assembles KV change logs in the internal logic.
     - Provides the interface to output KV change logs.
 The data sent includes real-time change logs and incremental scan change logs.

 - `capture`: The operating process of TiCDC.
-Multiple `capture`s form a TiCDC cluster that replicates KV change logs.
+Multiple `captures` form a TiCDC cluster that replicates KV change logs.

     - Each `capture` pulls a part of KV change logs.
     - Sorts the pulled KV change log(s).